BarryDalton/ThemeparkFinder/README.md

-## DISCLAIMER - THIS WEBSITE IS FOR EDUCATION PURPOSES ONLY.
+## DISCLAIMER - THIS WEBSITE IS FOR EDUCATIONAL PURPOSES ONLY.